Financial Support Options for 19+ Learners

 Advanced learner loan explained Click here

-Before applying for an Advanced Learner Loan check you are not eligible for a Legal Entitlement or could be funded via the National Skills offer.
+Before applying for an Advanced Learner Loan check you are not eligible for a Legal Entitlement or could be funded via the Free Courses For Jobs Offer.
 If you choose to apply for a loan rather than exercising your entitlement, this may mean that you have given up your right to exercise your entitlement to AEB funding in future.

 To be eligible you must be:- aged 19+ on the first day of your course